mk-Guvi/React-Learning/Readme.md

 1.)It works only in class comopnents

 2.)if you want share more than once conrtext value you need use consumer components instead of contxt-type.

+HOOKS:
+Hooks are new feature addition in React which allow you to use React features without having to write in a class

+Hooks doesnt work inside a class

+Hooks avoids the confusion with "this" keyword

+Hooks allow you to reuse statefull logic without changing the component hierarchy.You can avoid advance react patterns to a great extent which makes code much simpler to follow.

+Hooks organize the logic inside the component into reusable units that is the related code can be put together which will avoid the bugs.

+Rules of Hooks:

+Dont call hooks inside loops,conditions or nested functions

+call them from within React Funcitonal Component and not just any regular functions

+USESTATE:
+this hook lets you addd the state to functional components

+In classes, the stateis always an object

+with the useState hook,the state doesnt have to be an object

+the useState returns an array with 2 elements.The first one is the current value of the state and the second one is the setter function that change the state.

+when new state deponds on the previous state you can pass a fucntion with prevState as parameter to the setter funtion which can change the state based on previous state value.

+when dealing with objects or arrays, always make sure to spread your state varaible and then call the setter funciton.